Introducing the Lekholm DM48 digital chromatic harmonica controller.

 Please visit the DM48 Google Group.

-The DM48 started out as an enthusiast project, but due to many requests we are now producing more of them.
+The DM48 started out as an enthusiast project, but is now manufactured in small series and is available for immediate delivery.
 The price within the EU is 7250 SEK (Swedish kronor) including Swedish VAT (~760 EUR) plus shipping (~25 EUR).
 Non-EU customers avoid VAT and pay 5800 SEK (~720 USD) plus shipping (~25 USD), but local sales tax and import duties may be added depending on destination.
-A slight price increase will be in effect December 1st 2017.
 Contact us on the email adress further down if you want to buy a DM48, and sign up to our mailing list if you want to receive updates about development and production:

 Note that the DM48 is an advanced MIDI controller, and prior experience with synthesizers and MIDI is useful, if not necessary.
 Some suggestions on downstream setups are given in the manual, but we cannot provide support for products beyond the DM48 itself.
 Potential buyers are advised to carefully read the information on this page and in the manual.